 The best way to pay back student loans

-If you’re in good standing with your student loans and it’s the numbers that motivate you, you need a strategy that allows you to repay your loans as cheaply as possible.
+If you’re in good standing on your student loans and it’s the numbers that motivate you, then you need a strategy that allows you to repay your loans — whether you have federal student loans or private student loans, or both — as cheaply as possible.

-That’s why the best way to pay back student loans combines two methods: the debt avalanche and extra payments.
-Here’s how you can organize around the best way to pay back student loans.
+That’s why my preferred way to pay back student loans combines two methods: the debt avalanche method and making extra payments.
+Here’s how you can put this tactic into action to repay student loans.

-To take advantage of this strategy, you need to list out every single student loan you have.
-Once all the information is in one place, you’ll then be able to see the order in which you should pay off your loans.
+To take advantage of this debt payoff strategy, you need to list out every single student loan you have, along with interest rates and minimum balances, and figure out how much extra money you can pay in addition to the total of all the monthly minimums.
+Once you’ve compiled all this information, you can then determine the order in which you should pay off your loans.

-With the debt avalanche, you focus on paying down one loan at a time.
-Once the first loan is paid back in full, you can move to the next balance.
-The interest rate of the loan determines the order in which you work down your list, starting with the highest interest rate first.
+With the debt avalanche method, you focus on paying down one loan at a time, devoting all your extra money toward it while continuing to make minimum payments on all your other loans.
+Once the first loan is paid back in full, you can move to the next one.
+The interest rates of the loans determine the order in which you work down your list, starting with the loan with the highest interest rate first.

 Here’s an example: